 The problem?
 With over 200 possible symptoms associated with leaky gut – many of which present themselves simultaneously – it is difficult to pinpoint precisely.
 Additionally, leaky gut doesn’t show up on an endoscopy or colonoscopy.

-Still, after dozens upon dozens of studies and decades worth of research, we do know that leaky gut can be addressed once you know you have it.
+Still, after dozens upon dozens of studies and decades worth of research, we do know that healing leaky gut is possible once you know you have it.

 What Is Leaky Gut?

 Luckily, contrary to its name, it does not involve the actual leaking of fluids outside of the body.
 That’s the good news.

 The bad news is that similar to water leaking through a paper towel, for instance, leaky gut is when undigested food particles and toxins produced by some types of bacteria “leak” through (or really between) the cells lining the small intestine.

 What should occur when food passes through the small intestine—the approximately 20-foot long tube that connects the stomach and large intestine—is a breakdown of the food and proper absorption of nutrients across the walls of the intestines.

 However, with leaky gut, the cells of the intestinal wall that typically act as a barrier, are not as healthy and have spaces between them, allowing undigested food and other hazardous substances to get through.